anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   >_*Note:*_ The NFV-Infrastructure can span across several locations, e.g. places where data centres are operated.
 The network providing connectivity between these locations is regarded to be part of the NFVi.
 NFVi and VNF are the top-level conceptual entities in the scope of Network Function Virtualisation.
 All other components are sub-entities of these two main entities.
 - **Virtual resources**:
   -	**Virtual Compute resource (a.k.a. virtualised container)**: partition of a compute node that provides an isolated virtualised computation environment.
-  -	**Virtual Storage resource**: virtualised non-volatile storage allocated to a virtual compute resource
+  -	**Virtual Storage resource**: virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**
   -	**Virtual Networking resource**: routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
 -	**Hypervisor**: software that partitions the underlying physical resources and allocates them to Virtual Machines.
 - **Container Engine**: Software components used to create, destroy, and manage containers on top of an operating system.